Mikrofabriken/blender_save_to_dxf/README.md

 **Heads up:** Transforms will be automatically applied when running the stub.
 Mostly a convenience as the author of the plugin intermittently forgot to apply before exports.

 The Blender file must be saved before export.
 Once the file is saved the expored .dxf will end up in the same folder, with the same name but a .dxf extentions instead of .blend.
+No questions asked, other .DXF files with the same name will be overwritten.

 # Requirements
 If you're auditious enough to build a zip-file yourself this addon require: